 Elliot Chen is an Associate in the Litigation Department.

-Elliot’s practice focuses on complex business and corporate litigation.
-He has represented a wide range of companies, from national retailers to small technology companies, in various intellectual property disputes, contract disputes and other complex litigation matters.
+Elliot’s practice focuses on complex business and corporate litigation, in federal and state courts.
+He has represented a wide range of clients, from national retailers and technology companies to local businesses and high-net-worth individuals, in a variety of cases involving issues related to intellectual property, contract disputes, real estate and other complex business matters.

 While in law school, Elliot served as a judicial intern for Special Master Brian H. Corcoran of the U.S. Court of Federal Claims.
 He also assisted in preparing an appeal for appropriate post-conviction relief as a member of the Wrongful Convictions Clinic.